-Are you planning to a vacation to Florida and are worried about the Disney World height requirements for rides?
+Are you planning a vacation to Florida and are worried about the Walt Disney World height requirements for rides?
 There are many rides you can enjoy at Disney World.
 However, some rides may disappoint you or your little ones, due to height requirements so you need to be prepared in advance.

 Walt Disney World height requirements are there only for your safety.
 Only a few rides are limited like this in all of Walt Disney World.
-Just because you can’t enjoy them, that does not mean you can’t enjoy being at Disney World.
+Just because you can’t enjoy them, that does not mean you can’t enjoy being at Walt Disney World.

 There are tons of other rides and attractions in the theme parks that you can try out.
 They are both enjoyable and are good for making memories.

 It’s important to understand that only a few rides have height limitations.
 On top of that, the rides are not the only things you can enjoy at Walt Disney World.
 There are surrounding views, themed parks, special shows, restaurants, and more.